Triathlon Philippines Asian Cup now, more triathlon events soon.

 Philippine Developmental Pool members Justin Liam Chiongbian and Vicky Deldio made waves for the country by winning bronze medals during the Cold Storage Singapore Triathlon held over the weekend.

-The 14-year-old Chiongbian, who hails from Cebu and won honors in past local youth triathlon events, fought hard to finish at third place out of sixty-five competitors in the triathlon boys 13-15-years-old category (200 meter swim–10 kilometers bike–2km run) with a time of 28 minutes and 27 seconds.
+The 14-year-old Chiongbian, who hails from Cebu and won honors in past local youth triathlon events, fought hard to finish at a third place out of sixty-five competitors in the triathlon boys 13-15-years-old category (200-meter swim–10 kilometers bike–2km run) with a time of 28 minutes and 27 seconds.

-Vicky Deldio of Tri-Clark, aged 14, also proved her worth placing 3rd in the girls 13-15-years-old race which attracted thirty-five competitors representing ten nations.
-She clocked in a total 33:02, one minute behind the champion Zoe Natasha Bowden of Malaysia.
+Vicky Deldio of Tri-Clark, aged 14, also proved her worth placing 3rd in the girls 13-a 15-years-old race, which attracted thirty-five competitors representing ten nations.
+She clocked in a total of 33:02, one minute behind the champion Zoe Natasha Bowden of Malaysia.

-Competing on foreign soil for the first time, the two Chiongbian brothers and Villaba are aspiring to qualify for the 2014 Summer Youth Olympics in Nanjing, China.
-All 13-15 youth triathletes, who are active participants of the TRAP’s SuperTriKids series, are now gearing up for the 2012 Batang Pinoy triathlon event which will be hosted by Iloilo City on December 7 and 8.
+Competing on foreign soil for the first time, the two Chiongbian brothers and Villaba aspire to qualify for the 2014 Summer Youth Olympics in Nanjing, China.
+All 13-15 youth triathletes, who are active participants of the TRAP’s SuperTriKids series, are now gearing up for the 2012 Batang Pinoy triathlon event, which will be hosted by Iloilo City on December 7 and 8.

 Alistair Brownlee Wins Gold Olympic Games Triathlon 29 minute 10km run!
 (Aug 13)

 Brownlee won the Olympic gold medal at the London Games in the Triathlon, Javier Gomez of Spain took silver, and bronze went to his brother Jonathan.
 (Photo Credits: Delly Carr/ITU Media